The Randomized Competitive Ratio of Weighted $k$-server is at least Exponential: Adversarial Strategy and Analysis

 Let us now turn our attention towards the adversary's cost.
 We will show how the adversary, having the ability to see the future requests, can ensure that whenever \textsf{strategy}$(\ell,P)$ is called, it has at least one server other than its $\ell$ lightest servers occupying a point in $P$ already.
 On the contrary, recall that in Lemma~\ref{lem_alg_rec}, we relied on the algorithm not having any of its servers except the $\ell$ lightest ones occupying points in $P$ at the time \textsf{strategy}$(\ell,P)$ is called.
 Intuitively, the adversary is able to obtain advantage over the algorithm by having one server other than the $\ell$ lightest ones in $P$ whereas the algorithm has none.

 \begin{lemma} Define the sequence $c_0,c_1,\ldots$ inductively as follows: $c_0=0$, and for $\ell>0$,

 Suppose that the adversary has at least one server other than its $\ell$ lightest servers occupying some point in $P$ at the time \textsf{strategy}$(\ell,P)$ is called.
-Then the adversary is able to serve all requests given in this call with cost at most $c_{\ell}$. \end{lemma}
+Then the adversary is able to serve all requests given in this call with cost at most $c_{\ell}$ by moving only its $\ell$ lightest servers. \end{lemma}

 \begin{proof} We prove the claim by induction on $\ell$.
 For the base case, suppose $\ell=0$.
 Then $|P|=1$ and by assumption, the adversary has at least one server at the unique point in $P$.
-Therefore, the adversary can serve the unique request given by \textsf{strategy}$(0,P)$ with cost $c_0=0$.
+Therefore, the adversary can serve the unique request given by \textsf{strategy}$(0,P)$ with cost $c_0=0$, without moving any server.

 For the inductive case, suppose $\ell>0$.
-We have assumed that the adversary has at least one server other than its lightest $\ell$ servers occupying some point in $p\in P$.
-By the third property of the set system $\mathcal{Q}$ from Lemma~\ref{lem_setsystem}, there exists a point $q\in P$ such that each set in $\mathcal{Q}$ contains at least one of $p$ and $q$.
-The adversary moves its $\ell$'th lightest server to such a point $q$, thus incurring cost $\beta^{\ell-1}$, the first term in the definition of $c_{\ell}$.
+We have assumed that the adversary has at least one server other than its lightest $\ell$ servers occupying some point $p$ in $P$.
+By the third property of the set-system $\mathcal{Q}_{\ell}$ from Lemma~\ref{lem_setsystem}, there exists a point $q\in P$ such that each set in $\mathcal{Q}_{\ell}$ contains at least one of $p$ and $q$.
+The adversary moves its $\ell$'th lightest server to such a point $q$ and keeps it there until the end of the \textsf{strategy}$(\ell,P)$ call.
+Due to this movement, the adversary incurs cost $\beta^{\ell-1}$, the first term in the definition of $c_{\ell}$.
 As a result, both $p$ and $q$ become occupied by the adversary's servers other than the $\ell-1$ lightest ones.
+We now show how the requests in all recursive calls made by \textsf{strategy}$(\ell,P)$ can be served by moving the $\ell-1$ lightest servers only.